 Manchester United was founded in 1878 under the name of Newton Heath LYR Football Club.
 It changed its name to Manchester United in 1902 and moved to Old Trafford, its home stadium, in 1910.

-Two legendary managers trained the club in different eras and left their legacy in the club.
-The first was Matt Busby who was appointed in 1945 and led the club until 1969.
-During his tenure 'The Red Devils' became a winning team and started gaining titles after a long break that had lasted for almost 40 years.
-Under his management, Manchester United won 5 championships, 2 FA Cups, and 5 community shields.
+Two legendary managers trained the club in different eras and left their legacy in it.
+First one is Matt Busby who was appointed in 1945 and led the club until 1969.
+During his time 'The Red Devils' became a winning team and started gaining titles after a long break that had lasted for almost 40 years.
+Under his management MU won 5 championships, 2 FA Cups, and 5 Community Shields.
 The most desired title, the European Cup, was won in 1968 with the legendary players nicknamed as the Holy Trinity, Bobby Charlton, George Best and Denis Law (who didn't play the final match).
-The final at Wembley Stadium ended in a 1:1 draw but in over time Manchester United managed to beat Benfica (with Eusébio at its ranks) 4:1.
-It made Manchester United the first English team (and the second British team) to win the European Cup.
-It was an epic achievement at the end of a great managerial career that symbolized the full resurrection of the club from the tragedy that struck it in the Munich Disaster in 1958.
+The final at the Wembley Stadium ended in a 1:1 draw but in over time MU managed to beat Benfica (with Eusébio at its ranks) 4:1.
+It made MU the first English team (and the second British team) to win the European Cup.
+It was an epic achievement at the end of a great managerial career.
+It also symbolized the full resurrection of the club from the tragedy that stroke it in the Munich Disaster in 1958.
 In this unfortunate event, an aircraft with the whole squad crashed at Munich's airport.
 8 players were killed and many where injured, including Busby himself who suffered severe injuries and was literally struggling for his life.

-The second legendary manager was Alex Ferguson.
+Second manager is Alex Ferguson.
 He was appointed in 1986 and led the club until 2013.
-With him on the lines Manchester United won 13 championships, 5 FA cups, 4 League Cups, 11 Community Shields, 2 Champions League cups, 1 UEFA Cup Winners cup, 1 European Super Cup, 1 Intercontinental Cup and 1Fifa Club World Cup.
+With him on lines MU won 13 championships, 5 FA Cups, 4 League Cups, 11 Community Shields, 2 Champions League Cups, 1 UEFA Cup Winners Cup, 1 European Super Cup, 1 Intercontinental Cup and 1Fifa Club World Cup.
 Ferguson had a talent for discovering and nourishing young talents.
-Gary Neville, Phil Neville, David Beckham, Paul Scholes, Nicky Butt, Christiano Ronaldo, Eric Cantona, Rio Ferdinand and Wayne Roonie are just some of the many players that became world famous under Fergusson's guidance.
+Gary Neville, Phil Neville, David Beckham, Paul Scholes, Nicky Butt, Christiano Ronaldo, Eric Cantona, Rio Ferdinand and Wayne Roonie are just the prominent names among many players that became world famous under Fergusson's guidance.

-For example, Harry Gregg who was a survivor of the Munich Disaster and 3 months later led his team in the FA Cup final.
-Shortly afterwards he was also designated as the best goalkeeper of the 1958 World Cup.
+There are many remarkable players in the history of the 'Red Devils' and many legends are attached to their names.
+Some stand out more than others.
+For example, Harry Gregg who was a survivor of the Munich Disaster and 3 months later led his team in the FA Cup final and shortly after was also designated as the best goalkeeper of the 1958 World Cup.
 Bobbie Charlton, another survival of the tragedy, became one of the greatest symbols of the club and the national team.
-Bryan Robson who was the team captain for 12 years in a row.
-George Best with his flamboyant way of living is considered by many as the greatest player to ever play for Manchester United.
+Bryan Robson who was for 12 years in a row the team captain.
+George Best and his flamboyant way of living is considered by many as the greatest player to ever play for MU in a period that lasted 11 years.
 Ryan Giggs, now in the managerial squad, holds many records at the club including the appearances record for the club (963 in total and 672 league games between 1990 and 2014) preceding Bobbie Charlton's record of 758 appearances.
 Charlton is first on the scorers list with 249 goals, second on that list is Denis Law with 237 goals in 404 games.
-Wayne Rooney, with 222 goals is third on the list and with an ongoing career has good chances to break the record.
+Wayne Rooney, with 222 goals is third on the list and with an ongoing career has good chances to break the scoring record.

 Christiano Ronaldo who played for Manchester United between 2003 and 2009 went to Real Madrid for the extraordinary sum of £80 million which is a transfer record of a player in the history of the club.

-Since 2006 Sports Events 365 is proud to be the most reliable ticket broker in the market with our "Supply Guarantee" policy.
+Since 2006 Sports Events is proud to be the most reliable ticket broker in the market with our "Supply Guarantee" policy.
 Every order is handled by one of our sales representative to ensure the best customer care possible.

 Don't wait!
-Buy your Manchester United tickets today from Sports Events 365.
-Our variety of Manchester United tickets feature no hidden fees.
+Buy your Manchester United tickets from Sports Events 365 today.
+Our variety of Manchester United tickets carry no hidden fees.